qawemlilo/ping-monitor/README.md

 - `up` - All is good website is up.
 - `down` - Not good, website is down.
 - `stop` - Fired when the monitor has stopped.
+- `error` - Fired when there's an error within the module